 - 1 tablespoon cornmeal

 - In a large saucepan, combine the milk, sugar, butter, cornmeal and salt.
 Bring to a boil over medium heat, stirring constantly.
-Reduce heat; cook and stir 5-8 minutes or until thickened.
+Reduce heat; cook and stir until thickened, 5-8 minutes.
 Cool to 110° - 115°.

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine the eggs, cornmeal mixture, yeast mixture and 2 cups flour; beat until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide into 30 balls.
 Place 2 in. apart on greased baking sheets.
 Cover with a clean kitchen towel; let rise in a warm place until doubled, about 45 minutes.

 - Uncover rolls; brush with melted butter and sprinkle with cornmeal.
 Bake at 375° until golden brown, 13-17 minutes.
 Remove from pans to wire racks; serve warm.
 Yield: 2-1/2 dozen.

 Reviews for Cornmeal Dinner Rolls